qlik-oss/web-integration-examples/embed-sense-visualizations/README.md

 1. Go into your hub, e.g. <https://your-tenant.us.qlikcloud.com/>
 2. Select _Your content_ and then the Create button, press _Import_ and select the app

-Lastly, configure your QCS tenant (requires tenant admin):
+Lastly, configure your Qlik Cloud tenant (requires tenant admin):

 1. Go into your management console, e.g. <https://your-tenant.us.qlikcloud.com/console>
 1. To your left, select _Integrations -> Web_ and create a new web integration, make sure you add <http://127.0.0.1:1234> (or whatever URL is shown in your terminal above) to your whitelist